 - Don’t submit health claims under a property/casualty membership (separate membership agreements are required for PHI data).

-- Don’t use ISO ClaimSearch for any type of pre- or postemployment screening, underwriting, or any use covered by the Fair Credit Reporting Act.
+- Don’t use ClaimSearch for any type of pre- or postemployment screening, underwriting, or any use covered by the Fair Credit Reporting Act.